Softening stance on Greece, Merkel rules out default

 Ideas under consideration range from front-loading the loans in the second bailout, to using left-over EU budget funds to plug a Greek hole that sources say could total as much as 30 billion euros.

-Governments and the European Central Bank have ruled out accepting losses on their existing loans to Greece - a solution favored by the International Monetary Fund (IMF) to fill the Greek gap.
+Governments and the European Central Bank have ruled out accepting losses on their existing loans to Greece - a solution favoured by the International Monetary Fund (IMF) to fill the Greek gap.

 Merkel also seems to have cooled on the idea, floated by some German officials, of bundling aid for Greece, Spain and Cyprus together in one final package towards the end of this year.